Sinister Six: Sony's Spider-Man Universe

 Following the collaboration between Marvel Studios and Sony Pictures, many spin-offs that had been in development before were revived, with the first of these, the live-action film Venom, being released on October 5, 2018.
 Sony's December 2013 plans for their own expanded universe included a film based on the Sinister Six, with Drew Goddard attached to write and potentially direct.
 Goddard was confirmed to be directing the film in April 2014.
 The film was believed to have been canceled by November 2015 when Sony was focusing on its new reboot with Marvel.
 In October 2018, Goddard acknowledged that his script could eventually be used for a film.
 By December of the same year, producer Amy Pascal confirmed that the studio intends to use the script in an upcoming project and expressed the company's desire for the filmmaker to direct the film as well.

-In the post-credits scene of Morbius (2022), Adrian Toomes from the MCU approaches Dr. Michael Morbius, in an effort to form a team.
+In the post-credits scene of Morbius (2022), Adrian Toomes from the MCU approaches Dr. Michael Morbius in an effort to form a team.
 The team is intended to be the Sinister Six, with director Daniel Espinosa expressing interest in having Norman Osborn be part of the group.

+Following the financial failures of Madame Web and Kraven the Hunter, and the underperformance of Venom: The Last Dance, it was announced that Sony would cease making spin-off films that did not feature Spider-Man, most likely including this film.